 TULSA, Okla. — Margaret Brandys calls Crutchfield a “good neighborhood,” but she also has ideas to spruce it up.

-WATCH: STAY GOLD: City looks at Crutchfield neighborhood reinvestment
+WATCH: STAY GOLD: City looks at Crutchfield neighborhood reinvestment:

-2 News Oklahoma listened to Brandys ahead amid the prospects of a new Tax Increment Financing District coming to Crutchfield.
-Councilor Vanessa Hall-Harper presented plans to neighbors during a July 14 town hall.
+2 News Oklahoma listened to Brandys ahead of a meeting to discuss prospects of a new Tax Increment Financing District coming to Crutchfield.

 “Affordable housing is the greatest need in the City of Tulsa, right now.
 So this program and this project does have quite a bit of affordable housing,” Hall-Harper said.